 Withdrawal from Courses

 A student who wishes to initiate the course withdrawal process should talk with their instructor and/or their advisor or counselor.
 The withdrawal period begins at the end of the drop period that is typically after the third week of class, or at the 20% point in their course.
 From the 20-75%, a student may withdraw from a course by completing an official withdrawal form.
 An official W (withdrawal) grade will be noted on the transcript.
 After 75% of the course, students may only withdraw with the exception of an excused withdrawal.

-For an excused withdrawal, such as a medical withdrawal or a withdrawal due to extenuating circumstances, a student may request a withdrawal at any point in the semester with supporting documentation.
+For an excused withdrawal, such as a medical withdrawal, a student may request a withdrawal at any point in the semester with supporting documentation.
 A student should complete the Medical Withdrawal Form .
 Once submitted, the director of Student Success, director of Admissions and registrar or dean must review the documentation and provide a recommendation to the appropriate vice president.

 Points of Consideration

 - The student is responsible for initiating and completing the withdrawal process.

 - If a student does not want to remain in a class, they must follow the official withdrawal process.

 - Failure to officially withdraw will result in a financial obligation to the college,

 regardless of the student's class attendance.
 The student is responsible for their